globaleaks/whistleblowing-software/documentation/gettingstarted/Features.rst

 =============
 - Multi-user system with customizable user roles (whistleblower, recipient, administrator)
 - Entirely manageable from a web administration interface
-- Support for `more than 40 languages <https://www.transifex.com/otf/globaleaks>`_ with Right-to-Left (RTL)
+- Support for `more than 40 languages <https://www.transifex.com/otf/globaleaks>`_ with support for Right-to-Left (RTL)
 - Support for customization of advanced questionnaires
-- Receive reports from whistleblower through structured multi-step questionnaire
 - Let whistleblowers decide if and when to confidentially declare their identity
 - Exchange multimedia files with whistleblower
 - Chat with Whistleblower to discuss the report